mzkhalid039/DWBuilder/README.md

 Ferroelectric/ferroelastic domain_wall_builder creates domain walls and interface structure for the perovskites and ceramics.
 The code reads the structure in the vasp format, and then creates domain walls with user-defined sizes and angles.

 # Overview
-There are two main scripts [dwbuilder.py_](./dwbuilder.py) and [dbuilder.py_](./dbuilder.py) which build domain wall and single domain structures, respectively.
-For the domain wall and interfaces, you only need to run [dwbuilder.py_](./dwbuilder.py).
+There are three main scripts [dwbuilder.py](./dwbuilder.py), [dbuilder.py](./dbuilder.py) and [hibuilder.py](./hibuilder.py) which build domain wall, single domain structures and experimentally observed atomic interface strutures with known orientation relationships (ORs), respectively.
+For the domain wall and interfaces, you only need to run [dwbuilder.py](./dwbuilder.py).
 These scripts can be executed from the command line.
 I also have included examples of ferroelectric domain walls.

 # Installation guide
 For installation simply clone or download the code in your terminal and in the main directory of the package type:
 ```